The finished Squirrel Monkey amp and power supply boxes.

 The tone control is somewhat non-standard, it involves an adjustable high pass network within the power amp's negative feedback loop.
 The negative feedback inverts this function to make an adjustable high cut filter.
 The tone control's response is quite useful, musically.

 There are a lot of Fender 5E3 fans out there who think that negative feedback is a bad thing in any form.
 From my experiments, I have found that the secret to using negative feedback is to use a minimal amount.
 That greatly reduces the production of bad-sounding distortion, while preserving the good-sounding distortion and punchy presence.
-Bad-sounding distortion is visible on an oscilloscope as very steep waveforms (RF), while good-sounding distortion is visible as the soft rounding of the tops of the waves as a result of plate starvation.
+Bad-sounding distortion is visible on an oscilloscope as square waves and/or radio frequency oscillations, while good-sounding distortion is visible as the soft rounding of the tops of the waves as a result of plate starvation.

 A number of different junk box output transformers were tried in this circuit with minor variations in the performance.
 A 3.5K to 8 ohm transformer produced the most power output of the transformers that were tested.
 Since this is a relatively low power amplifier, it is not nececessary for the output transformer to be perfectly matched to the tube, although the volume will be loudest when the match is ideal.
 Transformers with input impedances from 2.5K to 10K should work and a common 5K to 8 ohm transformer would be a good choice if you cannot locate a 3.5K to 8 ohm unit.

-The power supply section uses a standard 6.3VAC/2 Amp filament transformer for lighting the tube filaments up, two 220 ohm resistors cancel out any filament-induced hum.
+The power supply section uses a standard 6.3VAC/2 Amp filament transformer for lighting the tube filaments up, the two 220 ohm resistors cancel out any filament-induced hum.
+If you use a filament transformer with a center-tapped output, ground the center tap and eliminate the 220 ohm resistors.

 The high voltage transformer uses a bit of trickery that has been seen elsewhere on Internet amplifier designs.
 A 28VAC/1 Amp (1/2 Amp would work) transformer with dual primaries is rewired so that one primary winding became a secondary winding and the 28V secondary voltage was added to the 120V secondary to produce 148VAC.
 This feeds into a bridge rectifier to produce the high voltage DC, which is around 210V with no load.
 A more common 24VAC dual primary transformer should also work fine here.